jgoz/crossroads-net/README.md

 Pull requests and patches are always appreciated!
 To speed up the merge process, please follow the guidelines below when making a pull request:

 * Create a new branch in your fork for the changes you intend to make.
 Working directly in master can often lead to unintended additions to the pull request later on.
-* When appropriate, add to the AcceptanceTests project to cover any new functionality or defect fixes.
+* When appropriate, add to the Specifications project to cover any new functionality or defect fixes.
 * Ensure all previous tests continue to pass (with exceptions for PGM tests)
 * Follow the code style used in the rest of the project.
 ReSharper and StyleCop configurations have been included in the source tree.